Clazex/HollowKnight.GodSeekerPlus/README.md

 - **Fast Super Dash**: Buff Super Dash speed in Hall of Gods.
 - **Frame Rate Limit**: Create a lag in every in-game frame.
 - **Force Overcharm**: Force entering the overcharmed state.
+- **Grey Prince Enter Short**: Force Grey Prince to use short enter, as when defeated last time.
 - **Halve Damage**: Halve all the damage taken.
 - **Memorize Bindings**: Memorize the Bindings selected last time, like difficulties in the Hall of Gods.
 Recommend using with Door Default Begin.
 - **Unlock Eternal Ordeal**: Auto unlock the Eternal Ordeal.